mswart/acme-mgmtserver/README.md

 ## Installation

+### Debian Packages

-My preferred installation is by distribution packages.
-Due to some new dependencies like `python-acme` and `pyopenssl > 0.15` I use the ACME mgmt-server in a Ubuntu 16.04 LTS xenial container with packages from my own [PPA](https://launchpad.net/~malte.swart/+archive/ubuntu/acme).
+My preferred installation method are distribution packages. `python-acme` and `pyopenssl` are needed in as of 2015Q4 new versions.
+It is time-consuming to backport all needed dependencies.
+Therefore I currently only maintain packages for Ubuntu 16.04 LTS xenial in my own [PPA](https://launchpad.net/~malte.swart/+archive/ubuntu/acme).
+The dependencies were backported to `jessie-backports`, so the PPA should also work with `jessie-backports`.

+### PyPI

-But the server and all its dependencies are available on PyPi and can be installed by Python package manager like pip e.g. inside a virtualenv.
+The server and all its dependencies are available on PyPi and can be installed by Python package manager like pip e.g. inside a virtualenv.

 ## Configuration